I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore add gateway --name ToolGateway

-Gateways are MCP (Model Context Protocol) compatible proxies that manage connections to external tools.
-You can add targets to a Gateway to connect Lambda functions or external MCP servers.
+Gateway is an MCP (Model Context Protocol) compatible proxy that manages connections to external tools.
+You can add targets to a Gateway to connect to Lambda functions or external MCP servers.
 Target types include mcp-server, api-gateway, open-api-schema, smithy-model, and lambda-function-arn.

 agentcore add gateway-target \